refinedev/refine/documentation/docs/hooks/data/useCreate.md

 `mutationResult` is what's returned from `react-query`'s `useMutation`.

-`RecordType` will be used for response data.
+You may produce a custom `RecordType` that represents a record in a resource.
+It will be used for response data.

 ```ts title="mutation response:"
 { data: RecordType; }